Projects & Construction

 There are numerous projects being planned and executed by the Physical Plant that have been approved by the Campus Master Planning Committee and/or the Design Review Committee, some of which include:

-The groundbreaking ceremony for the future home of the College of Business was held on May 10.
-With site preparation and construction expected to begin in late June, the 90,000-square-foot structure will stand next to the Trent Lott National Center for Excellence in Economic Development and Entrepreneurship, and is expected to be completed in the Spring of 2014.
+Site preparation and construction began in late June 2012 for the 90,000-square-foot structure, that will stand next to the Trent Lott National Center for Excellence in Economic Development and Entrepreneurship.
+The future home of the College of Business is expected to be completed in the Spring of 2015.

 Impact: All of the parking available in Loyalty Field, has been blocked, and will not re-open.
 Additional parking is available in the parking garage.
 Other disruptions to power or water may occur, but will be coordinated or communicated accordingly.

-To be located on the western edge of campus, this state-of-the-art facility will increase the square footage dedicated to the School of Nursing by 135%.
-Slated to be called Asbury Hall, pending IHL approval, the building will feature student interactive areas, an enlarged & enhanced clinical simulation lab, as well as computer labs and classrooms.
+To be located on the western edge of campus on the corner of Montague and Ross Boulevard, this state-of-the-art facility will increase the square footage dedicated to the College of Nursing by 135%.
+The building will feature student interactive areas, an enlarged & enhanced clinical simulation lab, as well as computer labs and classrooms.
+Construction is set to begin in June of 2014, with an estimated completion in the Summer of 2016.

 To be built in accordance with the university’s master plan, the 954-bed residential complex will include a new student medial clinic, the Luckyday Scholarship administrative offices and a multi-purpose park.